BharatGuturi/Trends-in-School-Performance-using-pandas/README.md

-# pandas_challenges
+# Trends in school performance using pandas
-Challenge 4: To make strategic decisions regarding future school budgets and priorities.
+To make strategic decisions regarding future school budgets and priorities.

+## Instructions
 Input files can be accessed using the following path:
 PyCitySchools --->Resources